 Complaints need to be sent to email@example.com

-- Complaints that are currently being investigated by the service provider that you are in dispute with
+- The complaint is currently being investigated by the service provider that you are in dispute with

-- Complaints pertinent to a contravention of legislative framework where there are grounds for criminal investigations
+- The complaint is pertinent to a contravention of legislative framework where there are grounds for criminal investigations.

 - Send you an email to acknowledge receipt

-- Identify what remedial action needs to be taken to be fair in proportion to the circumstances
+- Identify what remedial action needs to be taken, if any, to be fair in proportion to the circumstances

 Examples of complaints include but are not limited to: